Myanmar guerrillas capture gov’t base; airstrikes follow

 In response, the KNLA has kept up guerrilla attacks on Myanmar patrols and bases.
 The KNU has also given shelter to activists against military rule who have fled the government's crackdown on the resistance movement in the cities.

-There is a similar situation in northern Myanmar, where the Kachin minority claims to have captured several government outposts and been the target of air attacks.
+There is a similar situation in northern Myanmar, where the Kachin minority says it has captured several government outposts and has been the target of air attacks.

 Comments